morningconsult/docker-credential-vault-login/README.md

 ### EC2 Authentication Method

-If the `ec2` authentication is chosen, be sure that the instance on which this application will run is indeed an EC2 instance and that the Vault role given in the `vault_role` field of the `config.json` file is bound to the AMI ID of the instance and that it has permission to authenticate via the EC2 method (see this [example](https://www.vaultproject.io/docs/auth/aws.html#configure-the-policies-on-the-role-)).
+If the `ec2` authentication is chosen, the process will attempt to authenticate against Vault using Vault's [EC2 auth method](https://www.vaultproject.io/docs/auth/aws.html#ec2-auth-method).
+Specifically, it will attempt to obtain the PKCS#7 signature from the EC2 instance metadata and attempt to authenticate against Vault with it.
+Be sure that the instance on which this application will run is indeed an EC2 instance and that the Vault role given in the `vault_role` field of the `config.json` file is bound to the AMI ID of the instance and that it has permission to authenticate via the EC2 method (see this [example](https://www.vaultproject.io/docs/auth/aws.html#configure-the-policies-on-the-role-)).

 ### IAM Authentication Method

-If the `iam` method of authentication is chosen, this program requires IAM credentials.
+If the `iam` method of authentication is chosen, the process will attempt to authenticate against Vault using Vault's [IAM auth method](https://www.vaultproject.io/docs/auth/aws.html#iam-auth-method).
+As such, it will require IAM credentials.
 You also have AWS credentials available in one of the standard locations:
 * The `~/.aws/credentials` file
 * The `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables
 * An [IAM role for Amazon EC2](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html)